mongodb/docs/source/reference/javascript.rst

    data derived from the heartbeat packets sent by the other members of the replica set.

-   This command provides a wrapper around the :dbcommand:`replSetGetStatus` :term:`database command`.
+   This method provides a wrapper around the :dbcommand:`replSetGetStatus` :term:`database command`.

    .. seealso:: ":doc:`/reference/replica-status`" for documentation